50% off Premium Yearly

 Covered Call US Banks ETF is a Canadian stock, trading under the symbol ZWK.TO (previously ZWK-T on Stockchase) on the Toronto Stock Exchange (ZWK-CT).
 It is usually referred to as TSX:ZWK or ZWK.TO

-In the last year, 10 stock analysts published opinions about ZWK.TO (previously ZWK-T on Stockchase).
-4 analysts recommended to BUY the stock.
-6 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is DON'T BUY.
+In the last year, 10 stock analysts issued a Buy, Sell, or Hold rating on ZWK.TO (previously ZWK-T on Stockchase).
+4 analysts recommended to BUY and 6 analysts recommended to SELL the stock.
+The latest stock analyst rating is DON'T BUY.
 Read the latest stock experts' ratings for Covered Call US Banks ETF.

 Covered Call US Banks ETF was recommended as a Top Pick by Daniel Straus on 2024-08-21.
 Read the latest stock experts ratings for Covered Call US Banks ETF.

-10 stock analysts on Stockchase covered Covered Call US Banks ETF in the last year.
-It is a trending stock that is worth watching.
+Covered Call US Banks ETF is followed by 90 investors on Stockchase and is a trending stock that is worth watching.